ascoderu/lokole/README.rst

   git clone git@github.com:ascoderu/opwen-cloudserver.git

-Second, install the dependencies for the package and verify your checkout by running the tests.
+Second, use the makefile to verify your installation by running the tests and starting up the server.
+The makefile will automatically install all required dependencies into a virtual environment.

 .. sourcecode :: sh

   cd opwen-cloudserver

-  virtualenv -p "$(which python3)" --no-site-packages virtualenv . virtualenv/bin/activate
-  pip install --upgrade pip
-  pip install -r requirements.txt

-  pip install nose
-  nosetests

-The routes of the app are defined in ``opwen_email_server/views.py`` so take a look there for an overview of the entrypoints into the code.
+  make unit-tests
+  make server

+There is an `OpenAPI specification <https://github.com/ascoderu/opwen-cloudserver/blob/master/docs/email-api-spec.yaml>`_ that documents the functionality of the application and provides pointers to the entry points into the code.